 - Pain at fibromyalgia trigger points – There are 18 particular points on the body where fibromyalgia pain is most likely to be felt.
 As a part of the diagnostic process, a doctor will check these 18 points and expect pain to be present in at least 11 of them.

-- Dull, aching pains that are long-lasting – Fibromyalgia pains are not usually sharp or sudden but are rather dull and aching pains that are always present but sometimes flare-up, becoming more severe.
+- Dull, aching pains that are long-lasting – Fibromyalgia pains are not usually sharp or sudden but are rather dull and aching pains sometimes flare-up, becoming more severe.

-- Fatigue – As is the case with chronic fatigue syndrome, fibromyalgia patients often suffer from fatigue that can’t be corrected with sleep.
+- Fatigue – Similar with chronic fatigue syndrome, fibromyalgia patients often suffer from fatigue that can’t be corrected with sleep.

 - Sleep disturbances – Insomnia is common among fibromyalgia patients.
 This is an important symptom to correct because lack of sleep can increase the other symptoms of pain, fatigue, anxiety, and cognitive issues.

 - Anxiety – General anxiety disorders often accompany fibromyalgia.
-Other patients experience anxiety due to never knowing when symptoms may flare-up and cause them to miss work or important family occasions.
+Other patients experience anxiety due to never knowing when symptoms may flare-up.
+It also causes them to miss work or important family occasions.

 - Cognitive problems – Often referred to as brain fog, patients have problems with focus, concentration, recollection, short-term memory, and more.